UNIV 213

 • As a courtesy during Zoom sessions, please use your camera.

-I will usually be available for short consultations right after class on Mondays, Wednesdays, and Fridays.
+I will usually be available for consultations immediately after class on Mondays, Wednesdays, and Fridays.

 Guidelines and additional information: